 Psoriasis is an itchy and painful skin condition.
 A problem with the immune system causes too many skin cells to develop, which build up on the surface before they are mature.
-These skin cells form red patches covered in silvery scales.
+These skin cells form red patches with a covering of silvery scales.

-Sometimes the affected skin can crack and bleed.
-Someone with psoriasis may also experience inflammation and swelling in other parts of their body.
+Sometimes the skin patches can crack and bleed.
+People with psoriasis may also experience inflammation and swelling in other parts of their body.

-In the body, chemical messengers called endocannabinoids play a role in certain functions, including:
+In the body, chemical messengers called endocannabinoids play a role in many functions, including:

 - eye pressure

-When a person takes cannabis, the cannabinoids may affect some of these bodily functions.
+When a person uses cannabis, the cannabinoids in the drug may affect some of these bodily functions.

 Inflammation is a symptom of both psoriasis and psoriatic arthritis.

-A 2009 study found that the cannabinoids contained in cannabis could help regulate the immune system and reduce inflammation.
+A 2009 study found that some of the cannabinoids that occur in cannabis, including some forms of THC, could help regulate the immune system and reduce inflammation.

 Slowing cell growth

 Cannabis may help to reduce pain.
-A 2015 article in JAMA noted that there is significant scientific evidence of the pain-relieving qualities of cannabinoids.
+A 2015 article in JAMA noted that there is significant scientific evidence to indicate that cannabinoids can relieve pain.

-The cannabinoids in cannabis may relieve the itching associated with skin conditions, such as psoriasis.
+The cannabinoids in cannabis may relieve the itching that occurs with certain skin conditions, including psoriasis.

 One of the most painful symptoms of psoriasis is the cracking and subsequent bleeding of the affected skin patches.

-Psoriasis is a long-term condition with no known cure, as yet.
-Over time, psoriasis can have a negative impact on a person's mental wellbeing.
+Psoriasis is a long-term condition that currently has no known cure.
+Over time, it can have a negative impact on a person's mental well-being.

-The best way to use cannabis to treat psoriasis is as a tincture or oil applied to the skin.
+The best way to use cannabis to treat psoriasis is to apply it in the form of a tincture or oil to the affected skin.

 Cannabis is also available as an inhaler or vaporizer.
-There is very little research on the safety of taking the drug in these forms, so they are best used with caution and only with a doctor's advice.
+There is very little research on the safety of taking it in these forms, so it is best to use them with caution and only when a doctor advises.

-As with any new treatment, people thinking of using cannabis to manage psoriasis should discuss it with their doctor and refer to their local laws about cannabis and cannabinoid use.
+As with any new treatment, people thinking of using cannabis to manage psoriasis should discuss their plans with their doctor.
+They should also refer to their local laws about cannabis and cannabinoid use.

-It important to remember that medicinal cannabis is a complementary treatment, so should be used as part of a wider treatment plan.
+It is important to remember that medicinal cannabis is a complementary treatment, which means that people should use it as part of a more comprehensive treatment plan.